samanthaccole243/AutomaticPlantWaterer/index.md

 If the user chooses 'no', then the program will simply quit.

-If a user chooses ‘yes’, a new txt file named ‘report_2023-05-10_19-45-06.txt’(for example), (The date and time will be the exact time), will be created and pushed to the GitHub repository.
+If the user chooses ‘yes’, a new txt file named ‘report_2023-05-10_19-45-06.txt’(for example), (The date and time will be the exact time), will be created and pushed to the GitHub repository.
 It would look like this:

 <img width="332" alt="image" src="https://github.com/samanthaccole243/AutomaticPlantWaterer/assets/89661904/dafadd62-3ba3-4ff1-989e-48d2876453e0">